Samuel Maduka Onyishi: Charity

-As part of his commitment to community development or what some have attributed to his Corporate social responsibility (CSR) to the community of his birth, in 2018, he sponsored the constructing of 1.6 km road in his home town, Amaukwa, Nsukka, not far from the University of Nigeria, Nsukka. the commissioning of the road was attended by the Executive Governor of the State, Hon.Ifeanyi Ugwuanyi, and the then Vice Chancellor of the University of Nigeria, Nsukka, Professor Benjamin Chukwuma Ozumba.
+As part of his commitment to community development or what some have attributed to his Corporate social responsibility (CSR) to the community of his birth, in 2018, he sponsored the construction of 1.6 km road in his home town, Amaukwa, Nsukka, not far from the University of Nigeria, Nsukka. the commissioning of the road was attended by the Executive Governor of the State, Hon.Ifeanyi Ugwuanyi, and the then Vice Chancellor of the University of Nigeria, Nsukka, Professor Benjamin Chukwuma Ozumba.

 He is the founder of the Samuel Maduka Onyishi African Entrepreneurship Foundation (SAMOAEF), a foundation which among others, gives scholarship annually to more than 150 students from different institutions in Nigeria.

-Awards
+Recognition

 In 2019, he received an award from the Chinese Alumni Association of Nigeria, as an 'Outstanding Nigerian Advocate on China/Nigeria Relations'.
 The Alumni recognition was part of the 1st October Awards, for the 70th anniversary of the People's Republic of China, and Nigeria's 59th Independence anniversary.